arjy143/http_server/Readme.md

 # HTTP Server

 This project is a simple HTTP server built using C and CMake as the build system.
-Currently it only works on Windows.
+Compatible for both Windows and Linux.

 ## Features